Huskyeder/stackato-doc/admin/server/configuration.rst

 HTTPS & SSL
 -----------

-HTTPS mode provides access to the provisioned apps using wild card SSL certificates through the router or :term:`Nginx` web server.

-There are self-signed certificates on the VM to match the default hostname ``stackato-xxxx.local``.
+The Stackato VM generates self-signed wildcard SSL certificates to match the unique ``.local`` hostname it assigns itself at first boot.
 These certificates can be found in:

 * ``/etc/ssl/certs/stackato.crt`` (Public Certificate)
 * ``/etc/ssl/private/stackato.key`` (Used to generate the signed certificates)

-If you change the hostname, you will need to regenerate the certificates or use your own (signed or self-signed) certificate.
+Since these certificates are self-signed, rather than issued by a certificate authority (CA), web browsers will warn that the certificate cannot be verified and prompt the user to add a manual exception.

+To avoid this, the generated certificate for the base URL of the PaaS can be replaced with a signed certificate issued by a CA.

+For additional Org-owned and Shared domains, SSL certificates can be added using the SNI method described further below.

 .. _server-config-ssl-cert-own-use:

 .. index:: SSL Certificates

-Using your own SSL certificate
+Replacing the Default SSL Cert
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On all router nodes, upload your *.key* file to the */etc/ssl/private/*